A very slow start

 I admit this is the most fantastic place I’ve seen so far.

 The days passed between long walks and drinking fresh coconut at the beach.
-And when I say fresh, I mean FRESH, just picked up from a palm tree by one of the locals.
+And when I say fresh, I mean FRESH, just harvested from a palm tree by one of the locals.

 Few days after the tour, I opted for the wild option of an overnight stay in Nacpan beach, which is one of the most peaceful places I have ever seen.
 Only a bunch of hatched huts scattered here and there, golden powder sand, and that’s it.
 Unfortunately, I couldn’t go there by myself due to the cost of the trip.
 Even though Nacpan is only 20 km from El Nido, the path is very rough, and drivers ask, understandably, a lot of money to take you there.